Nikol-coder/REMOTE/README.md

+# REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts

+The source code for **REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts**.

 # News🔥

 🎉🎉🎉 **[July.
 2025]** We are delighted to announce that our paper, **"REMOTE: A Unified Multimodal Relation Extraction Framework with Multilevel Optimal Transport and Mixture-of-Experts"**, has been accepted by ACM MM 2025!